 He is currently a member of the NSW Administrative Decisions Tribunal; of the Physiotherapy Council of NSW; and of the NSW Government Expert Advisory Group on Drugs and Alcohol.

-Emeritus Professor in History and Politics at Griffith University, Ross Fitzgerald has published thirty-five books.
+Emeritus Professor in History and Politics at Griffith University, Ross Fitzgerald has published thirty-six books.
 These include ‘’My Name is Ross : An Alcoholic’s Journey’ and ‘Alan (“The Red Fox”) Reid’ both published by New South Books, ‘Fools Paradise : Life in An Altered State‘, published by Australian Scholarly Publishing; The Pope’s Battalions: Santamaria, Catholicism and the Labor Split’, published by University of Queensland Press, and ‘Growing Old (Dis) Gracefully: 35 Australians Reflect on Life over 50’,coedited with his wife Lyndal Moor which was published in 2008 by ABC Books.

 In 2009 Ross co-authored ‘Made in Queensland: A New History’, published by University of Queensland Press, and ‘Under the Influence: a history of alcohol in Australia’ published by ABC Books/Harper Collins and in 2010 ‘My Name is Ross: An Alcoholic’s Journey’ and the co-authored ‘Alan (“The Red Fox”) Reid, both published by New South Books.